 Congruent with Middlebury’s known strength in language instruction and Monterey’s reputation as the language capital of the world, we remain on the cutting-edge when it related to language applications of cyber as well.
 By hosting our many events in fora with professional, specialized interpretation booths, we are unique in providing our translation and interpretation students with regular access to hone their language skills on cyberspace policy for practicum credit.

 Housed in the Office of the Dean of the Institute and Vice President of Academic Affairs, we are the only academic program globally which employs a networked approach to address this nexus of cyberspace policy topics throughout the entire school.
-In addition, our director has been actively engaged in creating interdisciplinary, executive education on cyberspace policy issues on behalf of NATO since 2008 and launched a series at MIIS in 2014.

 The Many Facets of Cyber Policy